Holgi/Flickr

 JUMP TO: Restaurants in Little Venice | Pubs around Little Venice

-For a bus ride that will really – ahem – float your boat, hop aboard one of London Waterbus Company’s traditional narrowboats and take a leisurely cruise along Regent’s Canal towards Camden Market.
-The 45-minute journey begins at Blomfield Road (opposite Warwick Crescent) and passes through the grounds of London Zoo (look out for warthogs and African wild hunting dogs in their canalside enclosures).
+To take in the charms of Little Venice from the water itself, hop aboard one of London Waterbus Company’s traditional narrowboats and take a leisurely cruise along Regent’s Canal towards Camden Market.
+The 45-minute journey begins at Blomfield Road (opposite Warwick Crescent) and passes through the grounds of London Zoo along the way (look out for warthogs and African wild hunting dogs in their canalside enclosures).
 You’ll also meander past the meticulously manicured back gardens of stately homes and modern villas, travel through the somewhat spooky depths of the 249-metre Maida Hill Tunnel, and pass under some pretty ornamental iron bridges.
-Prefer to tackle the high seas yourself?
-Hire a private electric Go Boat from Paddington, and pack your own picnic to enjoy as you chug along.
+The standard cruise comes with a little guided commentary so you can soak up some history, but they also run cruises with music and cocktails instead.

-Waterbus: Waterbus Wharf, Blomfield Road, London W2 6NG | £15 (single trip) | Book here
+Details: Waterbus Wharf, Blomfield Road, London W2 6NG | £16-21.20 (single trip) | Book here

-Go Boat: Merchant Square, London W2 1AS | £85+ per hour (8 people) | Book here
+Details: Merchant Square, London W2 1AS | £65+ per hour (up to 8 people) | Book here

-Canal Café Theatre
+Catch Offbeat Comedy at the Canal Café Theatre

-Smack bang in the heart of Little Venice, is the Canal Café Theatre.
+Smack bang in the heart of Little Venice is the Canal Café Theatre.
 The comedy, cabaret and theatre venue – which sits above the charming Bridge House pub – has been a beloved neighbourhood gem since it first opened in the ‘70s.
 Despite only seating 60 people, it manages to boast an impressive programme of world-class theatre and comedy, including the world’s longest-running live comedy show, NewsRevue.
 Notable names to have graced the stage include John Oliver, Miranda Hart and Eddie Izzard, so you know you’re in for a treat.

-Details: 13 Westbourne Terrace Rd, London, W2 6NG | Book here
+Details: 13 Westbourne Terrace Rd, London, W2 6NG | Book tickets and see what’s on

-Rembrandt Gardens
+Sunbathe in Rembrandt Gardens

 rembrandt gardens, little venice